sb-ncbr/pdb-data-cruncher/user_guide.md

    First, files in location `./dataset/gz_PDBe_mmCIF/` are synced to the rsync endpoint `rsync.rcsb.org::ftp_data/structures/divided/mmCIF/`.
 These files have `.cif.gz` extensions.

    The output of this operation is parsed to see which files were received or removed, and what are their PDB ids are.
+The log is also saved into its log subfolder.

    Based on the rsync log, received files are unzipped into plain `.cif` to folder `./dataset/PDBe_mmCIF/`.
 Those deleted are deleted from there as well.
 The list of ids that changed or were removed is saved for further processing.